-Let us introduce
+Let us introduce you to Mongolia.

 Following a marked course, starting every morning at 7AM, riders must complete the course before 7 PM.
 Two vet checks are held a day; one at 40 km and one at the end of the 80km.
-When entering the vetting area, riders will have 30 min to get their horse's heart rate to 64bpm or below.
+When entering the vetting area, riders will have maximum 30 minutes to get their horse's heart rate to 64bpm or below.
 At each vet check, the horses will be trotted out under saddle and checked for lameness.
 After passing the vet check, a compulsory vet hold of 40min will allow both riders and horses to rest, eat and drink.

 Away from the modern world, GET BACK TO BASICS.

 Riders will be camping in tents each night in a traditional Mongolian camp.
 You will wake up each morning to the herders bringing in the horses to the horse line as the sun rises over the horizon.
 Leave your modern amenities behind because without electricity you will learn to live as the herders have since the time of Ghenghis Khan.

 But no open fires here, you will be immersed in the nomadic lifestyle while enjoying catered food prepared by our chef and his team.

 The itinerary includes a half day briefing with officials in Ulaanbaatar at the hotel.
 You will then be picked up the following morning at the hotel to travel to base camp where you will receive two days of training before the race; discovering the horses, the rules, and try your gear.
 Then the race begins after a Starting Ceremony!
 Each night awards will be present for Best Managed Horse and Best Sportsmanship.
 At the end of six days and 480 kilometers, the Individual Winner, Overall Best Managed, and Team winners will be announced, following by a Closing Ceremony.